themesberg/flowbite-svelte/src/routes/avatar/index.md

 <Htwo label="Placeholder" />

-<p>When there is no custom image available a placehoder is displayed.</p>
+When there is no custom image available a placehoder is displayed.

 <ExampleDiv class="flex space-x-4">
   <Avatar />